dvidelabs/config/README.md

 these alternative files and the file is then linked into the real home directory.

-For example, to `~/.bash.local` to ubuntu, but not osx simply create or move the file into `~/.config/alts/ubuntu/bash.local` and make sure `~/.bash.local` is absent.
+For example, to link `~/.bash.local` to ubuntu, but not osx simply create or move the file into `~/.config/alts/ubuntu/bash.local` and make sure `~/.bash.local` is absent.
 Then add a the entry the alts.conf and commit everything using `config add -f ...`: